 - Design, Conservation and Sustainable Development

 The best way to submit new applications electronically is via the Planning Portal.
-Electronic applications are easy to review and validate. even with planning staff home working.
+Electronic applications are easy to review and validate.
+Paper copies can still be submitted, but there may be a delay in processing times

 Contacting planning officers